 Absolutely not.
 On this matter, as in all matters, the University is firmly committed to freedom of expression and freedom of association.
 It recognizes the right of staff to engage in concerted activity to advance their common interests.
 Under no circumstances will the University take adverse action against a staff member for exercising those rights.

 In addition, as a matter of federal law, the NLRA protects individuals from retaliation for their advocacy either for or against unionization.

 It would depend on what is included in the collective bargaining agreement.
-Staff within the bargaining unit, which may be limited to non-supervisory staff in the Provost’s division, will be represented by an outside organization (the union) for purposes of negotiating a uniform set of employment terms and conditions, including pay, benefits, promotions, and grievances.
+Staff within the bargaining unit will be represented by an outside organization (the union) for purposes of negotiating a uniform set of employment terms and conditions, including pay, benefits, promotions, and grievances.

 Currently, staff can communicate directly and individually with the administration regarding working conditions and can also work with Staff Council and other existing staff committees within individual schools and colleges to address their unique circumstances.
 A union would create an alternative structure for the represented staff, with rules that could limit flexibility, including limiting direct talks with AU management and the use of existing processes and structures.
 Problems and concerns regarding terms and conditions of employment would run through a shop steward or union committee rather than a manager, Staff Council, or AU-sponsored project teams, such as the Benefits Advisory Committee.

 This potentially sets up two sets of rules for wages, benefits, complaints, promotions, and other terms and conditions of employment – one for represented staff and one for non-unionized staff.